 |Alma Mater:||York (Ontario) '05|

-Saint Michael's put together a 3-1 run toward the end of January that included scoring the final five goals in a 5-2 win over Castleton University and breaking out for a six-goal third period during an 8-2 victory against Nichols College.
+Saint Michael's put together a 3-1 run toward the end of January in 2017-18 that included scoring the final five goals in a 5-2 win over Castleton University and breaking out for a six-goal third period during an 8-2 victory against Nichols College.
 Between Jan.
 20 and Feb.
 17, the Purple Knights went 4-5 while averaging 3.1 goals, with two losses coming by 3-2 margins.
 In all, 10 setbacks during the season were by two goals or fewer.

 Thanks in large part to Lifschutz's work with the Purple Knights' goaltenders, Saint Michael's posted a then-school-record 3.27 GAA during the winter of 2013-14, while its .909 save percentage was good for second.
 Saint Michael's yielded two goals or fewer on 10 occasions, while 11 losses came by two goals or less.
 During the campaign, the Purple and Gold picked up its first win ever over New England College en route to its best ECAC East finish in three years.
 The season ended with the Purple Knights tying Sacred Heart during the ECAC Open Tournament third-place game.

 In 2012-13, the Purple Knights yielded three goals or fewer 15 times en route to posting a school record for save percentage (.917) and a then-record 3.41 GAA.
 Capping the success was a momentous 2-1 victory on Feb.
 16 over Manhattanville College, which was receiving national votes and had defeated national power Norwich University the night before.